Richard20140304/mvn-repo/README.md

 mvn-repo
 ========

-Personal repository for some open source projects not in Central (or anywhere)
+Personal repository for some open source projects that I've included in some builds but don't have a public repository anywhere.